neondatabase/website/content/docs/functions/json_exists.md

 1. Error handling:

-   - Use appropriate ON ERROR clauses based on your requirements
+   - Use appropriate `ON ERROR` clauses based on your requirements
-   - Consider UNKNOWN ON ERROR for nullable conditions
+   - Consider `UNKNOWN ON ERROR` for nullable conditions
-   - Use ERROR ON ERROR when validation is critical
+   - Use `ERROR ON ERROR` when validation is critical

 2. Performance optimization:

-   - Create GIN indexes on JSONB columns for better performance
+   - Create *GIN* indexes on `JSONB` columns for better performance
    - Use strict mode when path is guaranteed to exist
-   - Combine with other JSON functions for complex operations
+   - Combine with other `JSON` functions for complex operations

 3. Path expressions:
-   - Use 'lax' mode (default) for optional paths
+   - Use *lax* mode (default) for optional paths
-   - Leverage path variables with PASSING clause for dynamic checks
+   - Leverage path variables with `PASSING` clause for dynamic checks

 ## Learn more